Agency Commissions Dashboard

 Ready to pay

-Every agent who has reconciled commissions waiting to be paid.
-Each agent row is collapsible → expands to show every line included in their next payout.
-Pay one at a time with the per-row Pay button, OR check multiple agents and use the master Pay N agents bar at the top.
+Every advisor who has reconciled commissions waiting to be paid.
+Each advisor row is collapsible → expands to show every line included in their next payout.
+Pay one at a time with the per-row Pay button, OR check multiple advisors and use the master Pay N advisors bar at the top.

 The pay dialog asks for method (ACH / Check / Zelle / Venmo / Other), reference number, optional notes, and a "Email statement to " toggle.
 Bulk pay applies the same method to everyone but sends each their own statement individually.